First time creating a connector? Read this first.

 For Databricks managed service principal authentication (using Databricks OAuth M2M) to the workspace:

 - A Databricks managed service principal.
-This service principal must have the appropriate access permissions to the catalog, schema (formerly known as a database), table, volume, and cluster or SQL warehouse.
+This service principal must have the appropriate access permissions to the catalog, schema, table, volume, and cluster or SQL warehouse.

 - The service principal’s UUID (or Client ID or Application ID) value.